eryoon/webapps2/6-from-dusk-til-done/README.md

 Checked todos are sifted towards the bottom.

+When visiting [ip]:3000, you will be confronted with an alert. you must enter a valid name, or THE PROGRAM WILL SHUT DOWN!
+Here are valid names: (case-sensitive, white space sensitive)

+* taggart
+* eric
+* gavin
+* august
+* katarina
+* walker
+* amaan
+* bobjoe
+_"what happened to Jane Teststudent?"

 # 6: From Dusk 'Til Done
 Now that we have our server-side (backend) code working, and our REST API (the `GET`, `POST`, `PUT`, and `DELETE` components), it's time to build the client-side (frontend) of our app.